abel-research/ampscan/joss/paper.md

 ---
-title: 'ampscan: A lightweight Python package for clinical analysis of prosthetics and orthotics'
+title: 'ampscan: A lightweight Python package for shape analysis of prosthetics and orthotics'
 tags:
 - Python
 - prosthetics